jStrider/Discord_bot_gpt/README.md

 JRW_OPENAI_ORGID=
 ```

+Optionnal environnements variable :

+#### JRW_CONFIG_PATH

+default value : /etc/botgpt/config.yml

+you can put te config file in a different folder if you want to.

 I recommand you to make a .jrwbot in your home directory and to source it from your .bashrc, .profile or anything else.

 You need to create a developper account on DISCORD and to make an account on openai to get thoses token but internet is better than me at explaining that.